SEMICeu/SDK-Solid/README.md

 Those functions can be found in the [functions](https://github.com/SEMICeu/SDK-Solid/tree/main/sdk/src/functions) folder and collected in the file [main.ts](https://github.com/SEMICeu/SDK-Solid/blob/main/sdk/src/main.ts)

-New functions can be added in the functions folder and declared in the main.ts file
+New functions can be added in the functions folder and declared in the main.ts file.

 The demo is a React application that reuses the SDK built in Typescript and compiled in Javascript.

+In order to reuse the SDK, the demo includes it as [dependency](https://github.com/SEMICeu/SDK-Solid/blob/main/demo/package.json#L13)